spine-tools/AmBIENCe2ABM/README.md

 4. `natural_earth/` contains the relevant EU-countries shapefile.
 5. `src/` contains the Julia source code for the `AmBIENCE2ABM` module.
 6. `datapackage.json` is the [Data Package](https://specs.frictionlessdata.io//data-package/) definition of the processed output.
+7. `import_ambience2abm.json` is the [Spine Toolbox](https://github.com/Spine-tools/Spine-Toolbox) importer specification for the `datapackage.json`.
-7. `update_datapackage.py` is the main program file for updating
+8. `update_datapackage.py` is the main program file for updating

 ## Installation